JavierMtz5/COCO_YOLO_dataset_generator/README.md

-# COCO-YOLO Class Extractor and Dataset Generator
+# COCO - YOLO Class Extractor and Dataset Generator

 ![COCO-YOLOv8 converter](assets/coco_yolo.png)

+The script allows the user to:
+- Convert datasets from COCO JSON format to YOLOv5 PyTorch TXT format
+- Create a dataset from an original one, containing only certain classes and its annotations
+- Create a dataset from an original one, combining certain classes into a single one
+- Adding background images when creating datasets with certain classes
+- Extract only a certain number of test images into the new dataset

 ## Dataset structure

-The script expects to have the COCO format dataset inside the  COCO_dataset_extractor directory, following this structure:
+The script expects to have the COCO JSON format dataset inside the COCO_dataset_extractor directory, following this structure:

 - dataset_directory_name
     - annotations
         - instances_train.json
         - instances_val.json
+        - instances_test.json
     - images
         - train
             - image_00001.jpg